Look closely: Not every oil that is advertised for combination and impure skin is actually suitable.

 And what about oil blends?

-Many facial oil blends are not well thought out and contain far too much oleic acid.
-Therefore, they are often not suitable for combination skin and impure skin.
+Many facial oil mixtures are not particularly well thought out and contain far too much oleic acid.
+That's why they are often not suitable for combination and impure skin.

 Tip: Oil for people who cannot tolerate oil

-Even if many face oils are advertised as particularly moisturizing.
-That's not entirely true: Oils only ensure that moisture cannot escape from the skin.
-Vegetable oil is therefore at most indirectly moisturizing.
+Even though many facial oils are advertised as particularly moisturizing.
+That's not entirely true: oils simply ensure that moisture cannot escape from the skin.
+Vegetable oil is therefore only indirectly moisturizing.

 Facial oils in the routineTip: you can use facial oil at night.

-First you put a moisturizer on your skin.
-This can be a soothing gel, serum, toner, or light cream.
-Skin-friendly moisturizers are hyaluron, sodium PCA or glycerin.
+First, apply a moisturizer to your skin.
+This can be a soothing gel, serum, toner or light cream.
+Skin-friendly moisturizers are hyaluronic acid, sodium PCA or glycerin.

-Danger: rose water Incidentally, witch hazel water is not a suitable moisturizer.
+Danger: Rose water or witch hazel water are not suitable moisturizers.
 They contain drying alcohols and irritating essential oils.
-Unfortunately, Hammamelis water (witch hazel) and rose water are always recommended for sensitive or impure skin.
+Unfortunately, we often recommend hammam hazel water (witch hazel) and rose water for sensitive or impure skin.

 Always apply the oil to damp skin.
 Otherwise you would wash out fats.
 Lock in moisture with a few drops of vegetable oil.

-At the beginning, see how many drops of facial oil your skin really needs.
+To start, see how many drops of facial oil your skin really requires.
 The great thing about pure oils is that you can adjust the amount depending on the season so that your skin is always ideally cared for.

-If you haven't had any experience with facial oils, it's best to start with one or two drops.
+If you don't have any experience with facial oils, it's best to start with one or two drops.
 Always pay attention to how much oil is good for your skin.
-Because even if face oils rich in linoic acid are ideal for your skin type: a face oil is still a fat.
-And your skin will tell you back how much oil it needs.
+Because even if facial oils rich in linacid are ideal for your skin type: a facial oil is still a fat.
+And your skin will tell you how much oil it needs.

 Tip: You don't have to apply the same amount of oil to all areas of your face.
-If you take your skin's feedback seriously, you'll quickly find out how much oil your skin requires, so that your combination skin and impure skin can actually benefit from a facial oil.
+If you take your skin's feedback seriously, you will quickly find out how much oil your skin needs, so that your combination and impure skin can actually benefit from a facial oil.

-ConclusionOrganic hemp oil can be used for combination skin and impure skin work well because it contains linolenic acids and very little oleic acid.
-Hemp oil brings the fat spectrum of your skin back into balance.
-The gamma-linolenic acid it contains has a mild effect on blemished skin, especially against pimples and inflammation, and prevents new blemishes.
-But with impurities, hemp oil can also be too much.
-Then maybe Human Glow could be something for you, as it was specially developed for people who do not tolerate oils well.
+ConclusionOrganic hemp oil can be used for combination and impure skin work well because it contains linolenic acids and very little oleic acid.
+Hemp oil brings the lipid spectrum of your skin back into balance.
+The gamma-linolenic acid it contains has a mild effect against pimples and inflammation, especially on impure skin, and prevents new impurities.
+But if you have impurities, hemp oil can also be too much.
+Then Human Glow might be something for you, as it was developed specifically for people who don't tolerate oils well.

-It is best to put one under the facial oil light cream use with high water content.
-Your cream should not contain high oleic oils such as avocado, olive, argan or marula oil included because they could possibly cause pimples.
-Oils rich in linoleic acid such as hemp oil or neutral fats such as squalanes or Caprylic/Capric Triglycerides ideal.
+The best thing to do under the facial oil is one light cream use with a high water content.
+Your cream should not contain oils rich in oleic acid, such as avocado, olive, argan or Marula oil included because they could potentially cause pimples.
+Your cream contains oils rich in linoleic acid, such as hemp oil, or neutral fats, such as Squalane or Caprylic/Capric triglycerides ideal.

-Have you already had experience with facial oils?
+Have you had any experience with facial oils?
 How did your skin tolerate the oil?